fbpx

 The fact is, developing a successful partnership strategy with the selected vendor will maximize the ROI on your purchased professional service days.
 Having the right deployment team in your organization will not only improve the deployment’s chance for quick success but ensure that the consulting group for hire delivers the best results leaving little room for misinterpretation or miscommunication – the main culprits for misalignment, delays and bottlenecks.

+Step 4.
 Preparing for Change: Increase your Chances for Success

 Developing a change management strategy as part of your deployment project is as important as the actual deployment itself.
 A successful PPM deployment needs to go beyond the motions of installation, configuration, and training, and needs to include a strategy that will encourage product adoption.
 Resistance to change and organizational hurdles need to be thought through so that the PPM system will fit both functionally and culturally within the organization.
 After all, ignoring the impact of change can potentially undo all the hard work you have invested in evaluating, selecting, and deploying your new PPM solution.